 What are the problems with caffeine?

-‘Caffeine blocks the receptors for brain chemicals leading to increases in adrenalin and therefore alertness.’
-The more caffeine we drink the more the body becomes used to it; so it becomes insensitive to its own natural stimulants.
+Caffeine blocks the receptors for brain chemicals, leading to increases in adrenalin and alertness.
+The more caffeine we drink, the more the body becomes used to, the more it becomes insensitive to its own natural stimulants.